siddthesquid/knowledge/computer-languages/programming/cpp/README.md

 - minimal developer configuration
 - first-class developer tooling and support
 - developer OS priority: Linux > MacOS > Windows

-This is what we'll be covering in this document:

 # Overview